howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 git push
 ```

-Once you have pushed a commit, quickly go to the **Actions** tab of your GitHub repository and you should see that the workflow is _in progress_.
+Once you have pushed a commit, quickly go to the **Actions** tab of your GitHub repository, and you should see that the workflow is _in progress_.

 ![Workflow in progress in the Actions tab](https://i.imgur.com/8xBtd3q.png)

 You can also go inside the workflow to inspect the status of any job.
-To verify that the deployment went successfully, click on the most recent workflow in the **All workflows** table in the **Actions** tab for your repository.
+To verify that the deployment went successfully:
+Click on the most recent workflow in the **All workflows** table in the **Actions** tab for your repository.
 Then click on the **deploy** job located in the **Jobs** table to the left-hand side.
-Finally, click  on the **Run akhileshns/heroku-deploy@v3.12.12** step to expand the logs.
-If everything went successfully you should see something similar to the following near the end:
+Finally, Click on the **Run akhileshns/heroku-deploy@v3.12.12** step to expand the logs.

+If everything goes successfully, you should see something similar to the following near the end of the logs:

 ```bash
 remote: -----> Launching...